fame-git/tta-hwc-demo/README.md

 - test some based line resource on infra
 - add Run step section
 - ```found painpoint of my approach``` but will make wrong to right

+Record ``` 16-1-2025 ```
+- Try new approach on new module
+- redesign, decide the new module, used nat, instead of database
+- redesign, security group rule

 ## Reference